The 6 Types of Acne Explained. Which one do you suffer from?

 For people suffering from severe cystic acne your doctor or dermatologist may recommend isotretinoin (Accutane) an oral medication

-IMPORTANT NOTE: Use caution though, isotretinoin causes severe and sometimes lifelong side effects, as well as birth defects, so its use should be carefully considered alongside a trusted physician, and never as a first-line treatment.
+IMPORTANT NOTE: Use caution, isotretinoin causes severe and sometimes lifelong side effects, as well as birth defects, so its use should be carefully considered alongside a trusted physician, and never as a first-line treatment.

 AMPERNA® Acne Types